Gnurro/ArgStrucProject/README.md

 as it showed that the corpus data is too inconsistent to automate this.
 The script can be run to show the exploration for a single text (b001).
-Various scripts with 'explore'/'exploration' in their names were created as part of the corpus exploration, and while they were tnot used further, they are left here in their original form for work documentation.
+Various scripts with 'explore'/'exploration' in their names were created as part of the corpus exploration, and while they were not used further, they are left here in their original form for work documentation.
 ### Text editing utilities
 `shuffle_test.py` contains an attempt to automatically produce all linear order variants of a corpus text.
 This was abandoned in favor of manual inspection and preliminary exclusion of non-viable order variants.
 The script can be run to